Language Models Don't Learn the Physical Manifestation of Language: H-Test

-\textbf{1) Insignificant Intra-Family Improvements.} If a stronger language-only system from the same model family, from the same lab, solves \textsc{H-Test} better, it would strongly hint that developing a stronger LLM can solve \textsc{H-Test} better.
+\textbf{Observation 1.
+Insignificant Intra-Family Improvements.} If a stronger language-only system from the same model family, from the same lab, solves \textsc{H-Test} better, it would strongly hint that developing a stronger LLM can solve \textsc{H-Test} better.
 In such a case, visual and auditory external features of language that we experience by sensing can be learned without actually ``sensing'' language, and our case will be negated.
 In Figure \ref{fig:intrafamily}, we observe that a stronger model in the same model family often does not bring meaningful improvement on the \textsc{H-Test} performance.
 Some models, like Jurassic 2 and Luminous, showed almost neglectable average accuracy changes, tightly centered around the random baseline.
-LLaMA 2 tests serve as evidence that scaling up does not solve \textsc{H-Test}, too.
+Though the details of most proprietary LLMs are not reported scientifically, the LLaMA 2 model family has rather thorough reports and shows that simply increasing the model size is not an apparent solution.

-Quite interestingly, GPT-4, the only model that was self-reported to have undergone multi-modal training \citep{openai2023gpt4}, made a particular improvement on \textsc{H-Test} compared to its precedent.
+Quite interestingly, GPT-4, the only model that was reported to have undergone multi-modal training \citep{openai2023gpt4}, made a particular improvement on \textsc{H-Test} compared to its precedent.
+However, this initial performance of the GPT-4 API couldn't be replicated when we accessed the API again a few weeks later.
+Instead, GPT-4o replicated a similar performance.
+Due to this inconsistency, the initial GPT-4 performance was removed from Table \ref{tab:full} and replaced with the GPT-4o performance.

 In Section \ref{gpt4}, we make an attempt to explain this surprising improvement by comparing multi-modal and mix-of-experts open-source models.
-But we fail to explain this GPT-4 level improvement.
+However, we fail to explain the improvement in GPT-4o level.

+Though we are limited by the amount of knowledge on how GPT-4 was trained in a multi-modal way, such a result does hint at a good assumption that \textsc{H-Test} is indeed solvable when given a well-devised multi-modal system, or possibly, a large enough system \citep{wei2022inverse}.
+However, without a thorough report, no presumption about GPT-4 or GPT-4o model architecture can be made.